 Travel Tips for Divar the River Island in Goa

 River island Divar is accessible only by ferry services.
-There is a ferry each from Ribandar, Old Goa and Nerwa.
-They operate 6:00 AM to 8:00 PM.
+There is a ferry each from Ribandar, Old Goa, and Nerwa.
+They operate from 6:00 AM to 8:00 PM.

-You can take your vehicle along with you the ferry.
+You can take your vehicle along with you on the ferry.